Alvin Ailey: Early life and education

-Born in Rogers, Texas, at the height of the Great Depression in the violently racist and segregated south, during his youth Ailey was barred from interacting with mainstream society.
-Abandoned by his father Alvin Ailey when he was three months old, Ailey and his mother, Lula Elizabeth, were forced to work in cotton fields and as domestics in white homes — the only employment available to them.
+Ailey was born to Alvin Ailey and Lula Elizabeth Cliff in Rogers, Texas, in his maternal grandfather's home on January 5, 1931, at the height of the Great Depression.
+Growing up in the violently racist and segregated south, Ailey was barred from interacting with mainstream society during his youth.
+When he was five, Ailey's mother was raped by four white men (one likely an employer), and Ailey recalled seeing members of the Ku Klux Klan as a child.

+The elder Alvin Ailey abandoned the young Alvin and Lula shortly after Alvin was born, leaving Lula to work in cotton fields and as a domestic in white homes — the only employment available to her.
+By the time Ailey was five, he joined his mother picking cotton.
+After white men raped Lula in 1936, Ailey began to fear white men.
 As an escape, Ailey found refuge in the church, sneaking out at night to watch adults dance, and in writing a journal, a practice that he maintained his entire life.
 Even this could not shield him from a childhood spent moving from town to town as his mother sought employment, being abandoned with relatives whenever she took off on her own.

 Looking for greater job prospects, Ailey's mother departed for Los Angeles in 1941.
 He arrived a year later, enrolling at George Washington Carver Junior High School, and then graduating into Thomas Jefferson High School.
-In 1946 he had his first experience with concert dance when he saw the Katherine Dunham Dance Company and Ballet Russe de Monte Carlo perform at the Los Angeles Philharmonic Auditorium.
-This awakened an until then unknown spark of joy within him, though he did not become serious about dance until 1949 when his classmate and friend Carmen De Lavallade dragged him to the Melrose Avenue studio of Lester Horton.
+Ailey was able to explore the arts in high school, singing in glee club and writing poetry.
+He also took gymnastics.
+Ailey frequently attended the Lincoln and Orpheum Theatres, where he was able to see a variety of African American performers, including Pearl Bailey, Fletcher Henderson, Billie Holiday, Lena Horne, Pigmeat Markham, Count Basie, and Duke Ellington.
+In 1946, Ailey had his first experience with concert dance when he saw Ballet Russe de Monte-Carlo on a school trip and Katherine Dunham Dance Company's "Tropical Review" on solitary trips to the Los Angeles Philharmonic Auditorium.
+This awakened an until then unknown spark of joy within Ailey.